geogardenclub/geogardenclub.github.io/docs/develop/data-model.md

 This page explains the data model (i.e. the set of entities and their relationships) for GGC, along with a rationale for the design decisions that we've made along the way.

-## Entities
+## Overview

 In GGC, "entity" refers to the fundamental forms of persistent data objects.
 Examples of entities are: "Chapter", "Garden", "Gardener", "Observation", etc.

 Each entity is defined as a set of typed fields.

 Entities are persisted through a set of Firebase collections.
-In general, each entity is a document that is stored in a corresponding collection: all of the Chapter entity documents are stored in a Firebase collection called Chapters, all of the Gardener entity documents are stored in a Firebase collection called Gardeners.
+In general, each entity is a document that is stored in a corresponding collection: all the Chapter entity documents are stored in a Firebase collection called Chapters, all the Gardener entity documents are stored in a Firebase collection called Gardeners.

 The GGC app implements a set of Dart "domain" classes that mirror these Firebase collections, so (for example) there is a Dart class called "Chapter" (that defines the structure of a Chapter entity), and a Dart class called "ChapterCollection" (which holds a list of Chapter entity instances and provides operations upon them).

-#### Entity Hierarchy
+### Entity Hierarchy

 The following diagram provides an overview of the major entities in the data model organized into a three level hierarchy: